dayton-outar/shillings/docs/MARKETING/README.md

 - Complete and explain infographic of processes in on-boarding investors and trading stocks on Stock Exchanges

+- Digitize and map buyer personas to value propositions

 - Determine strategy for brand awareness

 :bulb: People learn from each other.
 How can the product be designed so that people can learn from each other easily?